Agricultural & Forestal District Advisory Commission

 - Serve as a liaison for the local department of social services.

 - Faithfully attend board and committee meetings.

 Appointments to the local board are made by the respective governing body.
 Augusta County has three (3) members on the Board, and they serve four-year terms.

 The Advisory Board meets jointly with the Staunton Board of Social Services, the Augusta County Board of Social Services, and the Waynesboro Board of Social Services four times a year.
 The quarterly meetings are usually scheduled on the last Tuesday of the month.
 Advisory Board members are notified of the date, time, and location of the meeting.

 Valley Community Services Board

-The Board meets on the third Wednesday of each month at 7:00 p.m., at the Valley Community Services Board Office in Staunton.
+The Board meets on the last Wednesday of each month at 7:00 p.m., at the Valley Community Services Board Office.

 Valley Program for Aging Services

 Valley Program for Aging Services is a regional agency charged with promoting and assuring the highest level of service attainable for every elderly person within Planning District Six, in an environment which contributes positively to healthful individual and family living.
-A Board of Directors has created a ten member advisory council, which includes appointments from member jurisdictions.
+A Board of Directors has created advisory councils, which includes appointments from member jurisdictions.
 Augusta County is allowed one member.
 Members are appointed for two-year terms.